Demographic history of Palestine (region): Medieval Islamic Period

+Ottoman period

 Early Ottoman period

-During the first century of the Ottoman rule, i.e., 1550, Bernard Lewis in a study of Ottoman registers of the early Ottoman Rule of Palestine reports:
+During the first century of the Ottoman rule, i.e., 1550, Bernard Lewis in a study of Ottoman registers of the early Ottoman Rule of Palestine reports a population of around 300,000:

 From the mass of detail in the registers, it is possible to extract something like a general picture of the economic life of the country in that period.
 Out of a total population of about 300,000 souls, between a fifth and a quarter lived in the six towns of Jerusalem, Gaza, Safed, Nablus, Ramle, and Hebron.
-The remainder consisted mainly of peasants, living in villages of varying size, and engaged in agriculture.
+The remainder consisted mainly of peasants (fellahin), living in villages of varying size, and engaged in agriculture.
 Their main food-crops were wheat and barley in that order, supplemented by leguminous pulses, olives, fruit, and vegetables.
 In and around most of the towns there was a considerable number of vineyards, orchards, and vegetable gardens.

+According to Justin McCarthy, the population of Palestine throughout the 17th and 18th centuries (1601–1801) was likely not much smaller than when it in 1850 (~340,000), after which it started to increase.